CyVerse-learning-materials/container_camp_workshop_2018/docker/dockeradvanced.rst

 2. Automated Docker image building from github
 ==============================================

-You can also build your images automatically from a build context stored in a repository.
+An automated build is a Docker image build that is triggered by a code change in a GitHub or Bitbucket repository.
+By linking a remote code repository to a Dockerhub automated build repository, you can build a new Docker image every time a code change is pushed to your code repository.

-`A build context is a Dockerfile and any files at a specific location.
-For an automated build, the build context is a repository containing a Dockerfile.`
+A build context is a Dockerfile and any files at a specific location.
+For an automated build, the build context is a repository containing a Dockerfile.

 Automated Builds have several advantages:

 - Images built in this way are built exactly as specified.
 - The Dockerfile is available to anyone with access to your Docker Hub repository.
 - Your repository is kept up-to-date with code changes automatically.
 - Automated Builds are supported for both public and private repositories on both GitHub and Bitbucket.
-This document guides you through the process of working with automated builds.

 2.1 Prerequisites
 ~~~~~~~~~~~~~~~~~

 To use automated builds, you first must have an account on `Docker Hub <https://hub.docker.com>`_ and on the hosted repository provider (`GitHub <https://github.com/>`_ or `Bitbucket <https://bitbucket.org/>`_).
+While Dockerhub supports linking both GitHub and Bitbucket repositories, here we will use a GitHub repository.
+If you don't already have one, make sure you have a GitHub account.
+A basic account is free

 ..
 Note::